Causes of root canal treatment failure. – Reasons why completed endodontic therapy may be unsuccessful and how it’s fixed.

 - At a minimum, looking for possible variations takes additional time.
 Although, this should just be a minor consideration for the dentist.

-- Worse, searching a tooth exhaustively can involve trimming away aspects of its interior that can result in structural weakening.
-Of course, this is especially disappointing when no additional canals are discovered.
+- Worse, searching a tooth exhaustively can involve trimming away aspects of its interior that can result in weakening it structurally.
+Of course, this can be especially disappointing when no additional canals are discovered.

 For these reasons, it’s easy enough to understand why a dentist might not be astoundingly inquisitive if the configuration they have already discovered lies within the parameters of what can be considered normal for the tooth involved.